 For most people, these first four steps, above, should be plenty to keep you “under the radar”, digitally-speaking.

-However, if you have an extreme boss like the one mentioned above, and I really, really, hope you don’t, then you may need to lay off any LinkedIn changes at all.
+However, if you have an extreme boss like the one mentioned above, and we really, really, hope you don’t, then you may need to lay off any LinkedIn changes at all.
 It’s possible that your boss may be able to bypass the LinkedIn privacy settings just by tracking your public LinkedIn page:

 There’s also a recruiting tool called Bullhorn Radar http://www.bullhornreach.com/reach/content/products/all/radar that tracks possible job seekers; it monitors “people in your network” for signs of job search activity such as several new connections, changes to your profile, etc. If your company has access to that tool, it’s possible that an HR person or manager may be able to see that you’re starting to do a job search.